ajfriesen/ajfriesen.com/content/en/post/decrypt-and-mount-LUKS-volume-in-grub-rescue-mode/index.md

 projects: []
 ---

-I am running arch linux on my server with LUKS disc encryption.
+I am running arch Linux on my server with LUKS disc encryption.
 I do need to type in my password every time I reboot the machine.
 Sometimes I have a typo and this happens: